txt/se22/docs/hw2.md

 2. Read the  [source code](https://github.com/txt/se22/blob/main/etc/pdf/csv.pdf).
 Written in LUA.
   **Your must not write in LUA.**.
 Note that:
+  - Column1 of that pdf has a header string showing help, from which I build my `the` settings object.
   - Column1 of that pdf = some misc utils
   - Column2 of that pdf =  classes/methods.
   - Column3 of that pdf = test cases for this system
+  - Column3 of that pdf = shows code that exits to operating system with the number of test failures
+    - No failures = return zero.
   - HINT: when reading strange source code:
     - FIRST look for the data structures (see column2)
     - SECOND look at the tests (column3)